Carlos Loyzaga

-Carlos "Caloy" Matute Loyzaga (August 29, 1930 – January 27, 2016) was a Filipino basketball player and coach.
+Carlos "Caloy" Loyzaga y Matute (August 29, 1930 – January 27, 2016) was a Filipino basketball player, coach and politician.
 He was the most dominant basketball player of his era in the Philippines and is considered as the greatest Filipino basketball player of all time.
-Loyzaga was a two-time Olympian (1952, 1956), as a member of the Philippine national team.
+As a member of the Philippine national team.
+Loyzaga was a two-time Olympian (1952, 1956) and led the Philippines to bronze at the 1954 FIBA World Championship, where he was named to the All-Tournament second team.

+On June 2, 2023, he became the first Filipino player to be inducted into the FIBA Hall of Fame, which was done in the lead up to the 2023 FIBA Basketball World Cup, which the Philippines co-hosts.

 Early life

-Loyzaga was born in San Jose, Mindoro (now Occidental Mindoro) on August 29, 1930.
-He was the fourth child of Joaquín Loyzaga Sr. and Carmen Matute.
+Loyzaga was born on August 29, 1930.
+He was the fourth child of Joaquín de Loyzaga Martínez and María del Carmen Matute y Sequera.
 His father was a football player and a member of the Philippine national team which competed and won medals at the Far Eastern Championship Games.
 Loyzaga survived the Second World War together with his mother, sister, and two brothers.
 He studied at the Padre Burgos Elementary School in Santa Mesa, Manila and National University for high school until 1948.

 Basketball career

 Loyzaga learned to play basketball in the neighborhood TERVALAC (Teresa Valenzuela Athletic Club) basketball courts in Teresa Street, Santa Mesa, Manila.
 It was in the very same TERVALAC court where he was discovered by Gabby Fajardo, one of the Philippines' leading coaches of the time.
 Fajardo saw promise in Loyzaga and offered to train Loyzaga for his junior PRATRA (Philippine Relief and Trade Rehabilitation Administration) team.
 In 1949, Loyzaga quit high school to play for PRATRA, winning the MICAA junior crown that year.